department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/payment-history/discovery-and-research/user-research/payment-information-conversation-guide.md

 **Task goal: Make sure payment and debt information is findable, and learn about what kind of information participants would look for.**

 Now I'm going to send you a link to the website, and have you share your screen.
+We will be looking at a prototype as the logged-in user 'Kim Smith' (who is completely fictional) today, and if you could pretend to be her for these exercises that would be great.

 I'd like for you to show me how you'd go about finding new information about your payments and debts.

 As I mentioned earlier, it'll be very helpful for you to think out loud and share what's on your mind as much as possible.